kevin931/PyCytoData/docs/source/change/build.rst

 Documentation
 ***************

 Our documentation is automatically built by ReadTheDocs.
-However, if you inclined to build locally or contribute to our docs, you're more than welcomed to do so!
+However, if you're so inclined to build locally or contribute to our docs, you're more than welcomed to do so!

 Dependencies